A Guide into Amazon Product Description Writing

 On the other hand, you will find millions of product descriptions, surprisingly doing well in terms of sales and reviews, with terrible descriptions.

-Every Amazon product description writer that does this job amaze me.
+writers that do this job amaze me.
 Typos and bad English top the list.
 Lack of organization, missing logical flow, missing keywords, and such things are also quite prominent.

 Sometimes writing A+ Content is an exception.
-Even Amazon sellers’ central guidelines see it fit to tell sellers to write full sentences and use correct grammar.
+Even Amazon sellers central guidelines see it fit to tell sellers to write full sentences and correct grammar.

 The Amazon product description format can be fantastic if utilized well.

-Some people fall into the trap of trying to fit other formats into Amazon.
+Some people fall into the trap of trying to fit the other formats into Amazon.

 Though the principles are the same, the execution is different.
 You have about five bullets to make an impact.